quibble-food/quibble-ui/README.md

 # quibble

-A app made for hungry students
+An app made for hungry students

 ## Getting Started